Home

 • Spending Money (Optional) – If you would like to visit the Visitor Center, Bookshop and Museum at the end of your program, you may suggest that students bring spending money.
 And don’t miss the wonderful collection of baskets, kayaks and much more on display!

-Teachers also check with the parent Officers of each Role Group to ensure they have the following items.
+Teachers also check with the Parent Leads of each Activity Group to ensure they have the following items:

-• Role group web page printouts – Some parent (Officers) find it helpful to have printouts of their role group webpages so they can refer to them when they’re on site
+• Activity Group web page printouts – Some parents find it helpful to have printouts of their Activity Group web pages so they can refer to them when they’re on site

 • Firewood – You must bring dry kindling and newspaper.
 FRC supplies some firewood for your program.
 If you have wood we appreciate donations to our supply.
-Each group will use about ¼ cord of firewood; this is about 8 boxes of wood.
-(Double that if you plan to use the indoor brick oven
+Each group can use up to a ¼ cord of firewood; this is about 8 boxes of wood.
+(Double that if you plan to use the indoor brick oven)

 • Matches

-• Flint and Steel – This is optional if Militia wants to try using these to start the kitchen fires
+• (Optional) Flint and Steel – Explorers may try using these to start the kitchen fires

-• Mapping Tools – This is optional for Militia groups wanting to map the Fort.
-Tools include paper, writing/drawing implements, and a measuring tool and compass, if desired
+• Mapping Tools – Tools include paper, writing / drawing implements, and a measuring tool

 • Towels – You will need a good supply of dish-towels, towels for drying and hand towels for all